Kainji Lake: National Park

+Climate

+Kainji Lake has a dry and wet seasons that last from the month of April to November.
+A typical year that has 1100 to 1200mm of rain, or over 195 days.

 Conservation issues

 Although the area around the park has a relatively low population density, numerous human activities adversely affect the park.
 These include deforestation, uncontrolled burning and illegal grazing and are particularly prevalent in the Zugurma sector.
 Wild mammals occur at relatively low densities due to illegal hunting.
 Lake Kainji has suffered a dramatic decline as a fishery due to the high numbers of artisanal and subsistence fisherfolk using the lake.
 It has been suggested that a period of closure, together with controlled fishing rights may help improve fish stocks.